Code-dot-mil/code.mil/AGREEMENT.md

 ## 3. Your Contributions: Developer’s Certificate of Origin

 The DoD will only accept contributions using the Developer’s Certificate of Origin 1.1 located at https://developercertificate.org (“DCO”).
-You can agree to the DCO in your contribution by using a “Signed-off-by” line in your commit message.
+You can agree to the DCO in your contribution by using a “Signed-off-by” line in Your commit message.
 For details on how to do this, see the CONTRIBUTING documentation in this Work’s repository.

 ## 4. Your Responsibilities